Pazhou station (Guangzhou Metro): Planning and construction

 This station first appeared in 1997 in the "Guangzhou City Urban Expressway, Traffic Line Planning Research (Final Report)", and was one of the intermediate stations of Line 5 at that time.
-Later, the station was decided to be built together with the first phase of Line 2.
+Later, the station was decided to be built as part of the first phase of Line 2.

-In the 2008 planning plan, Line 8 became a new major ring line, and the section from this station to will be dismantled and extended into another line, which will provide interchange at this station.
+In the 2008 planning plan, Line 8 became a new major ring line, and the section from this station to will be dismantled and extended into another line, providing an interchange at this station.
 In the 2010 plan, the final ring line became the current Line 11 (Great Ring Line), while Line 8 resumed its current planned direction, and Line 11 and Line 8 were intersected at the station.
 It was not until 2012 that Line 11 was included in the 12th Five-Year Plan for Rail Transportation in Guangzhou and was approved for construction.

 The Pazhou Station Project of Line 11 built an intercity railway station on the east side of the station.
 The two stations were constructed simultaneously, and the main structure was topped out in April 2023.

 Operation

-On 28 June 2003, the station was officially put into use, and was the eastern terminus of the opened section of Line 2 (between Pazhou Station and Station).
-On 26 December 2005, Station was completed and put into operation, and the original Line 2 was extended from Pazhou Station to Wanshengwei Station as the eastern terminus, and Pazhou Station changed from the terminal station of the line to an intermediate station.
+On 28 June 2003, the station was officially put into use and was the eastern terminus of the opened section of Line 2 (between Pazhou Station and Station).
+On 26 December 2005, Station was completed and put into operation, and the original Line 2 was extended from Pazhou Station to Wanshengwei Station as its eastern terminus, with Pazhou Station changing from a terminal station to an intermediate station.
 From 22 to 24 September 2010, the station was suspended along with the old Line 2 for line dismantling.
 In the early morning of September 25, the station resumed service and was reassigned to the new Line 8.

 On 28 December 2024, Line 11 began operations, and the station became an interchange station.